Cathleen Asch

 I was shocked and deeply saddened today to learn that my close friend and former colleague , Cathleen Asch, passed away two weeks ago.
 Cathleen, Joseph Haaf, and I were co-CEOs of Truevision, a company we co-founded nearly thirty years ago.
 My time at Truevision remains the most exciting and satisfying of my professional career.
 We were on a mission to change the world; and we did!
 Cathleen was a keen financial and business strategist with a gift for identifying and building critical relationships.
 She eventually became the sole CEO of Truevision and was the best boss I have ever worked for.
 She was a generous mentor and true friend who I will dearly miss.

 It was only two months ago that she e-mailed me to coordinate plans for a 30 Year Truevision Reunion in Indianapolis.
 I was traveling in Ecuador at the time and we agreed to connect after I returned.
 Last week I reached out to her and thought it odd that she did not reply.
 This evening I received a call from her son, Zander, who shared the tragic news with me.
 Cathleen died from an adverse reaction to the immunotherapy treatment she was receiving to treat cancer.
 Within a week she was totally paralyzed and no longer able to breathe on her own.
-Her son accelerated his wedding date and travelled from London with his fiancé so she could witness their marriage.
+Her son accelerated his wedding date and traveled from London with his fiancé so she could witness their marriage.
 She died three days later.